sigoden/runme/README.md

 `runme` binaries are available in linux, macos, and windows.

 `runme` depends on bash.
 Linux/macos has built-in bash.
-If git is installed on windows, runme will automatically find and use git bash
+If git is installed on windows, runme will automatically find and use git bash.

 GNU tools like `ls`, `rm`, `grep`, `find`, `sed`, `awk`... are also available, use them freely and confidently.